John2143/johnhud/Readme.md

  - /kickb: players | bans a player
  - /csay: text | broadcasts text akin to casing mode warning
  - /csay2: text | broadcasts text in a box, vertical bar starts a new line
+ - /restart or /r: Restart the current heist instantly WARNING: IT DEDUCTS OFFSHORE MONEY IF IT IS A PROJOB

 ### Module: autoupdate.lua